knyghtmare/Legend_of_Wesmere_Revised/LoW_revision_draft.md

 ### S14x - Epilogue

 The Ka'lian commends Kalenz and Cleodil for their efforts, but Kalenz cuts them off first saying that their deal is done and he will have nothing more to do with them.
 They respond that indeed the bargain is fulfilled and he and Cleodil are free to go.

-## Extras:
+## Extras

 - LoW also sets up SoF as Kalenz party warns King Haldric II about the ruby's unshielded power so some part needs to be mentioned to have that.
 - kalenz could have just done that himself ig or cleo, more likely cleo. actually I prefer it if kalenz and cleo do it themselves since it establishes them as human allies for httt

 - One line in HttT S5 also needs to be revised.

 ```ini
         [message]
             speaker=Delfador
             message= _ "I have been meeting with the Ka’lian, the Great Council of the Elves.
 This is Kalenz, a great lord of the Northern Elves who came to the Council to offer us the support of his people."
         [/message]
 ```

 - Since he came to detest the Kalian..why would he even be there?

 - Kalenz will hint at returning to Lintanir at the end of LoW